artilatw/docs/matrix752U/backup_n_restore.md

 1. Prepare a USB drive with at least 16GB capacity.
 2. Format the USB drive to FAT32.
 3. Insert the USB drive into the master Matrix752U.
+Assume the USB drive is `/dev/sda1`.
 4. Execute the following command to start the backup process.

 ```